Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/204-ObjectStorage.md

 Object storage is also a good technology if you want a backup of some of your data and want to make that backup on LUMI itself.
-The object storage is completely separate from the regular storage of LUMI and hence offers additional security, though not as secure as if you would make a backup at a different compute centre.
+The object storage is completely separate from the regular storage of LUMI and hence offers additional data safety, though not as safe as if you would make a backup at a different compute centre.

 In some research communities where cloud computing is more common, some datasets